 When you visit our Website or Mobile App, we may collect certain information automatically from your device.

 Specifically, the information we collect automatically may include information like your IP addresses, Internet domain names, the web browser and operating system used to access the Website or Mobile App, the files or pages visited, the time spent in each file or page, and the time and date of each visit.
-We use this information to improve our Website or Mobile App, for example by enhancing pages or features that are visited frequently, and on occasion we may share this information with our affiliates or other third party companies to provide them with an indication of the amount of interest in our Website or Mobile App for advertising purposes and to help us plan for technical improvements.
+We use this information to improve our Website or Mobile App, for example by enhancing pages or features that are visited frequently, and on occasion we may share aggregated data based on this information with our affiliates or other third party companies to provide them with an indication of the amount of interest in our Website or Mobile App for advertising purposes and to help us plan for technical improvements.
 We may also collect any personal data which you allow to be shared that is part of your public profile or third party social network.

 Some of this information may be collected using cookies and similar tracking technology, as explained further under the heading "Cookies and similar tracking technology" below.